openshift-kni/oran-o2ims/docs/cluster_configuration.md

   policies:
   - compliant: Compliant
     policyName: v1-perf-configuration-policy
-    policyNamespace: ztp-sno-ran-du-v4-16
+    policyNamespace: ztp-sno-ran-du-v4-Y-Z
     remediationAction: enforce
   - compliant: NonCompliant <<< Policy is NonCompliant
     policyName: v1-sriov-configuration-policy
-    policyNamespace: ztp-sno-ran-du-v4-16
+    policyNamespace: ztp-sno-ran-du-v4-Y-Z
     remediationAction: enforce
   - compliant: Compliant
     policyName: v1-subscriptions-policy
-    policyNamespace: ztp-sno-ran-du-v4-16
+    policyNamespace: ztp-sno-ran-du-v4-Y-Z
     remediationAction: enforce
 ```

 **Notes**:
-* The format of the way the `nonCompliantAt` timestamps might move to another structure in the status, but it will still be recorded.
+* The format of the `nonCompliantAt` timestamps might move to another structure in the status, but it will still be recorded.
 * Some changes happen so fast that the Policy doesn't even switch to `NonCompliant`, so the IMS operator cannot record the event.
 In this case, IMS still holds a correct recording since all the policies are/remain Compliant.
 * Once an enforce `NonCompliant` Policy becomes `Compliant` again, the `status.policies` is updated, the `status.clusterDetails.nonCompliantAt` value removed and the `ConfigurationApplied` condition updated to show that the configuration is up to date:
 * When refactored, the start and end times of the configuration being NonCompliant will be recorded.